MKiyoaki/BSCS-Lecture-Notes/docs/year2/5ccs2seg/re.md

 - Definition

-  The uncontrolled expansion of project scope, often leading to delays, increased costs, and diminished quality.
+  The <u>uncontrolled expansion of project scope</u>, often leading to delays, increased costs, and diminished quality.

   It occurs when additional features, functionalities, or requirements are added to the project without proper planning or authorization